 It’s important to distribute the weight evenly across the container’s floor.
 To prevent movement, fill empty spaces with dunnage, which can be anything from solid plastics to bubble wrap to cushion the cargo.
 Dunnage can also be used to protect products from moisture and condensation within the container.
-Share complete cargo and shipment delivery instructions with any carrier to ensure a smooth loading and unloading process.
+Share complete cargo and shipment delivery instructions with any transport company to ensure a smooth loading and unloading process.

 Get It Shipped With FR8Star